monifasol/frontend-challenge-sequra/README.md

 ## Communication between Widget and backend: Calls to API

-- When the component mounts first time (through a useEffect) populates the select of finantial options, sending a GET request to ```CreditAgreementAPI``` to get those finantial options available for the user. ```totalWithTax``` as a parameter indicating a product value.
+- When the component mounts the first time, populates the select of finantial options (through a useEffect in React), sending a GET request to ```CreditAgreementAPI``` to get those finantial options available for the user.
+Sends ```totalWithTax``` as a parameter indicating a product value.

     ```${API_URI}/credit_agreements?totalWithTax=${totalWithTax}```